lazyhackerbd/R3KON/README.md

 # R3KON
-Its my own script for quick recon several programs for bug hunting.
+Its my own bash script for quick recon several programs for bug hunting.